KevinTulakyan/README-Generator-/README.md

 # Description
 A program tool that makes writing README files easy and quick.
 Takes in user input and then displays it in a static format.
-The sample README that was made in the video is in the folder called dist.
+The sample README that was made in the video is in the folder called dist, click here https://github.com/KevinTulakyan/README-Generator-/tree/main/dist .

 # Deployed Page
 https://kevintulakyan.github.io/README-Generator-/